NEXT.cc is a collaborative effort by principals, teachers, architects, artists and students.

 Yingyue Yu Right Hand Chicago

 Yingyue Yu received her Master of Art in Art Education at the School of Art Institute of Chicago, after studying Architecture and Environmental Design in China.
-Yingyue wrote her thesis about Architecture Education as development of design process through critical thinking with social responsibilities.
+Yingyue wrote her thesis about Architecture Education as the development of the design process through critical thinking with social responsibilities.
 She believes that education is one of the best ways to connect people and light up the future.
 After serving a summer internship with the Goodman Theater, she returned as the right hand of NEXT.cc in Chicago.
 She works daily on an endless scroll of beautiful drawing to soothe her soul and now teaches English in China.

 NEXT.cc actively seeks partnerships to create an eco web of organizations working to transform education.
 If you or your organization is interested in partnering, please email lkeane@NEXT.cc